moushumi-das/Moushumi-Das/README.md

 * Find the correlation between price of the products and quantity ordered.
 * Generate a bar graph of top selling city.

-Pie graph of 'Product type' and 'Quantity Ordered'. bar plot of quantity of ordered product and line plot of top_sales_hour
 ![](/images/pie_chart.png)
 ![](/images/product_price.png)